-This is theoretical preparation, combined with practical experience, which can eventually lead to development of increasingly fast and inexpensive methods of drawing maps and making terrestrial measurements.
+This is theoretical preparation, combined with practical experience, which can eventually lead to development of increasingly fast and inexpensive meth-

 Measuring rules which form an X on the photogrammetric model are arranged so that the Engineering student may recognize distortion in his photographs.
 He takes pictures of the wall model in pairs, since the photogrammetric measurements depend on stereoscopic comparisons of two views.